 Unsanitary living conditions or stress can make crabs belligerent.
 If a fight breaks out, separate them, placing the aggressor in a separate area with more shells until it calms down.

 Hermit crabs sometimes play-fight for recreation, which involves pushing each other with pincers or feelers.
-It’ll be clear if hermit crabs are fighting or playing, as neither will be attempting to escape.
+It’ll be clear if hermit crabs are fighting or playing, as neither will attempt to escape.

 Misunderstanding The Molting Process